 Students must demonstrate satisfactory academic progress toward completion of their program of study in order to maintain eligibility for enrolling in classes.
-The qualitative standard for academic progress requires that students must maintain a cumulative grade point average of 3.0 or higher with no more than two Cs and no grade lower than a C.
+The standard for academic progress requires that students must maintain a cumulative grade point average of 3.0 or higher with no more than two Cs and no grade lower than a C for the MAOL, and no grade lower than a B- for the MAMFT.